Gerardo Ameli

-Gerardo Pablo Ameli (born 18 September 1970) is an Argentine football manager, currently in charge of Peruvian club Alianza Atlético.
+Gerardo Pablo Ameli (born 18 September 1970) is an Argentine football manager, currently in charge of Peruvian club Atlético Grau.

+Managerial career

+Having extensive coaching experience, particularly in Peru, Ameli manages numerous teams in that country including Sport Rosario, Deportivo Municipal, UTC, Ayacucho FC, Cienciano, Deportivo Garcilaso and Alianza Atlético.
+He also had the opportunity to manage Deportes Antofagasta and Unión La Calera in Chile.

+In December 2025, he was appointed by the SAFAP (Association of Professional Footballers of Peru) to manage the Peruvian national team in a friendly match against Bolivia on 21 December.

 Personal life

 Ameli's brother Horacio and son Ignacio were both footballers and defenders.
-His son was also his assistant at Cienciano and La Calera.
+His son was also his assistant at Cienciano and Unión La Calera.